dolanske/curry.js/README.md

 `$(selector).on(event, callback)`

-Attaches an event listener to the selected node(s) and calls the callback function on every listener trigger.
+Attaches an event listener to the selected element(s) and calls the callback function on every listener trigger.

 Exposed callback params: `self`, `event` or `e`, `helpers`